zoff99/Antidote/FAQ/en.md

 2. Select `Profile Details`
 3. Turn on `PIN Enabled` switch
 4. Turn on `Touch ID Enabled` switch (if available).

+## Does Antidote connect to any third party servers?

+Antidote(exlcuding toxcore) uses the Google Firebase service and a third party server to deliver push notifications to other tox mobile users when they are offline.
+This makes it possible for Mobile devices to go into sleep mode and save battery and network bandwidth when there is no activity.
+Rest assured that the push notification does not contain any data, the request that comes from Antidote includes only the FCM token of your contact(s).
+No ToxID, name or message data is transfered in the process.

 ## More Questions?